THOMASELOVE/431-labs-2022/README.md

 ## Grading

 Labs 1-7 are graded by the TAs and then reviewed by Dr. Love.
-Your grades will be available approximately one week after the deadline for each Lab.
+Your grades will be available approximately one week after the Lab deadline.

 **Grades on Labs** (and our records about minute papers) appear as they become available in the [431 Grades Roster](https://bit.ly/431-grades-2022).